mqy/llama.cpp/examples/mulmat-tune/README.md

 ```
 cpu_only_time = cpu_init_time + cpu_compute_time / nth
-use_blas_time = cpu_init_time / nth + blas_compute_time
+with_gpu_time = cpu_init_time / nth + gpu_compute_time
 ```

-Plan blas is executed at the very beginning of ```ggml_compute_graph```.
+Backend-planning is executed at the very beginning of `ggml_graph_compute()`.
 Generally speaking, at most 16 data records is enough with max M = 8 * 16 = 128.
 So the total plan time is very small: tens of us.
 When use a simple cache, the time goes down to about 10 us.

+Open question: why not try calculate `t = aM + b`?

 ## Wait-Notify Overhead

 Each call is about 10 us, may vary 5x.
-Since every mul_mat that run with blas takes several ms to hundreds of ms, and the average boost is large, so the wait-notify overhead is acceptable.
+Since every mul_mat that run with-gpu takes several ms to hundreds of ms, and the average boost is large, so the wait-notify overhead is acceptable.

 ## High Level Guide to Code Review

-Major changes:
+**Major changes**

-1. examples/mulmat-tune provides the tool, data file format and data structure/APIs for graph compute.
+- examples/mulmat-tune provides the tool, data file format and data structure/APIs for graph compute.
 Some of them are expected be integrated into ggml.c/ggml.h.
-2. ggml.h: exposes a test function for mulmat-tune-bench.c; new fields and structs.
+- ggml.h: exposes a test function for mulmat-tune-bench.c; new fields and structs.
-3. ggml.c: threading, update to ggml_compute_forward_q_xxx.
+- ggml.c: threading, update to `ggml_compute_forward_mul_mat_q_f32()`.
-4. Makefile: minor changes.
-5. ggml-opencl.c for tests only, performs bad on my device.
+  Defined several macros for debugging.
+- llama.cpp: temp work-round to load mulmat tune file (mulmat-tune.txt).
+- ggml-opencl.c fixed OOM error -- for local testing only.
 Changes are not quite relevant to this pull request.

-Also defined several macros for debugging.
+The OpenCL + ClBlast (from macOS and Homebew) performs 5-10x slower than Accelerate on my device.
+Not familiar with how to fine tune ClBlast.

+**Assumed Merge RoadMap**

+- Task flag: rename `ggml_tensor`.`n_task` as `task_flag`, apply related changes.
+- Adjust `ggml_compute_forward_mul_mat_q_f32()` for Accelerate/OpenBLAS: add new
+  init stage that can parallel.
+Make existing compute functions compatible to incoming `ggml_graph_compute v2`.
+- Add experimental mulmat tune tool.
+- Keep current implementation of `ggml_graph_compute`, add the experimental `v2`.
+  The v2 relies on mulmat tune.
+The v1 and v2 can be differentiated with compile flag or env value.
+- Add command line args for v2: --tune.
+The result is used directly, and/or save to data file for later reuse.

+===

 I'm new to machine learning this year and have almost no knowledge of AI models and algorithms.
 There must be a lot of problems with this CL, please do not